 Go bird watching

-Did you know that at certain times of the year, Surrey is home to more than 300 species of migratory birds?
+Did you know that Surrey was on the BC Bird Trail and at certain times of the year, is home to more than 300 species of migratory birds?
 So, grab your binoculars, camera, notebook and field guide and head out on a birdwatching adventure.
 It’s a great way to appreciate Surrey’s winged wildlife in their natural habitat and get a little exercise at the same time.
 Here’s a little information about where to go and what to look for.

 Learn about honeybees